runderwoman/faaspot-cli/README.md

 Each deployment must contain the function code, that you want to run.
 In addition, each deployment may contain:
 * A Requirements file, which must be in a python [pip requirements file format](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format)
-* A context file, which must be a text file, where each line is in the format of: KEY=Value
+* A Context file, which must be a text file in which each line is in the format of: KEY=Value

 You can use the command to list, get, create, update, delete, run a specific deployment.

-The create, update, and run commands may take some time, therefore they start background execution in the FaaSpot server.
+The create, update, and run commands might take some time, therefore they start background execution in the FaaSpot server.
-The return value of the create,update, and run commands will be the execution-id, which will require you to pull request the execution-id status, until the task completes.
+The return value of the create, update, and run commands will be the execution ID, which will require you to pull request the execution-id status, until the task completes.
-Therefore, we provide the optional argument: `--wait`.
+Therefore, the optional argument: `--wait` is also available.
 Running the above commands with the `--wait` flag, will run the status pull requests for you, and will return the output at the end of the task.

 #### Commands

-* <b>list</b>: Retrieve all deployments
+* <b>list</b>: Retrieves all deployments

-* <b>create</b>: Create a new deployments
+* <b>create</b>: Creates a deployment

-* <b>update</b>: Update an existing deployments
+* <b>update</b>: Updates a deployment

-* <b>get</b>: Retrieve an existing deployment
+* <b>get</b>: Retrieves a deployment

-* <b>delete</b>: Delete an existing deployment
+* <b>delete</b>: Deletes a deployment

-* <b>run</b>: Run an existing deployment, with optional input parameters
+* <b>run</b>: Runs a deployment, with optional input parameters

-* <b>samples</b>: Create sample script locally, that can be used for testing the deployment process
+* <b>samples</b>: Creates a sample script locally that can be used for testing the deployment process

 ## Spots